-The Mendix Business Server and cloud portal offer a number of performance graphs and logs.
-For more information on how to use them effectively, attend our our Application Administration Course.
+The Mendix Server and Developer Portal offer a number of performance graphs and logs.

 Once you’ve identified a slow page, it’s pretty easy to identify which microflows are executed on that page.
 Make sure you look at directly referenced microflows, such as data sources, but also look at any sub-flows, on change event handlers, or domain model event handlers that could be called by your page.

 Setting a break point and stepping through these relevant microflows can often give you a quick (although subjective) way to find a slow action.
 To get started with debugging microflows, see: Debugging Microflows.
 If you cannot subjectively identify your slow process, move on to the next step.

 4.3 Microflow Time Stamps

 Times stamps can allow you to objectively identify slow microflows and activities by timing their execution.
 To do so, consider a simple microflow like this:

 To set up a timer, add a Create Variable activity as the first step.
 Here you’re going to store the current time:

 Next, add a Log Message activity at the end of your microflow:

 Set up the activity similar to this:

 Here, you’re calculating the number of milliseconds between when your microflow began and when it completed, and then writing that out to the console as info.
 When you run your project, you will see a line in the console every time this microflow executes.
 The message will contain the execution time.

 Add microflow timers until you find your culprit microflow, then add extra timers in that microflow to determine which activity is the slow one.
 If you find a slow activity, look at Optimizing Microflow Activities.
 If not, look further down for suggestions on optimizing your microflow as a whole.

 5 Optimizing Microflow Activities

 5.1 Slow Database Retrieves

 Slow retrieves can occur for a number of different reasons.
 Here are a few: